 Additionally, CHCQ is implementing six high-impact innovative strategies statewide that will provide long-term, sustainable changes to support skilled nursing facilities in infection control and mitigation.

-CHCQ is requiring all SNFs to develop a plan for baseline, surveillance, and response-driven testing of facility residents and health care workers (HCW) to prevent the spread of infection in facilities and protect vulnerable SNF populations.
+CHCQ is requiring all SNFs to develop a plan for baseline, screening, and response-driven testing of facility residents and health care workers (HCWs) to prevent the spread of infection in facilities and protect vulnerable SNF populations.

 A testing and cohorting plan is one of six elements included in a facility's SNF COVID-19 Mitigation Plan, as required.
-SNFs have received direction and guidance via All Facilities Letters for the development and implementation of COVID-19 mitigation plans and resident and health care worker testing strategies.
+SNFs have received direction and guidance via All Facilities Letters for the development and implementation of COVID-19 Mitigation Plans and resident and HCW testing strategies.
 CHCQ provides resources to SNFs for testing labs and staffing options and assists facilities with acquiring access to testing as needed.
 In addition, CHCQ provides ongoing technical assistance to SNFs that are encountering issues with reporting testing data, to ensure they have the guidance and support needed to provide accurate and complete data.

 CHCQ's Healthcare-Associated Infections (HAI) program is leading a statewide effort to increase the number of Infection Preventionist positions within the program, develop dedicated infection prevention capacity in local health departments (LHDs), and increase the level and quality of infection prevention activity within SNFs.

 The HAI program is tracking progress toward hiring additional state Infection Preventionists, who will be able to more quickly respond to serious infection concerns and provide proactive infection prevention support to all LHDs statewide.
 They are collaborating with LHDs to develop infection prevention support models so each LHD can better address COVID-19 and other infection prevention concerns in their jurisdictions.